Health inequalities: good advice, good health and a good society

 We are aiming to conduct research and influence policy across three broad themes:

-Economic activity.
-Our latest report on this theme examines how our clients’ health is shaped by their experiences in and out of work, and how differences in resources and support available are driving unequal outcomes.
+• Economic activity.
+Our first report on this theme examines how our clients’ health is shaped by their experiences in and out of work, and how differences in resources and support available are driving unequal outcomes.

 Data visualisation